-All refuse, green waste, and recycling containers should be
+All refuse/trash, green waste, and recycling containers must be

 placed for collection prior to 6:00 A.M. of your regular

 collection day to avoid being missed.
-Collection can occur at any
+Collection occurs at any

-Three different trucks will pass your residence to collect
+Three different trucks will pass by your residence to collect

-refuse, yard waste, and recycling waste throughout the day.
-A
+refuse/trash, yard waste, and recycling waste throughout the day.

-missed collection must be reported to our office within 24 hours
+A missed collection must be reported to our office within 24

-of your regular collection day to receive a make-up collection.
+hours of your regular collection day to receive a make-up

-Credits are not issued for missed collections that are not
+collection.
+Credits are not issued for missed collections that

 Containers should be placed curbside at least 3 feet from any